lbugnion/sample-azure-coinvalue/trial-account.md

 Then follow the steps:

-1. In the InPrivate browser window, navigate to the [Outlook start page](http://outlook.com).
+1. In the InPrivate browser window, navigate to the Outlook page at <http://outlook.com>.

 2. Select Create Account